OrShtrauch/RouterStress/readme.md

 The test results will be in the results folder in a sub directory with the name of test id. the results will consist of the following:

- - router_data.csv, csv file with cpu and memory data on the router while the test is running
  - stress_mode_*.csv, file spesifing each request a container make, the time it took, and it's exit code
- - TODO: cpu over time graph
+ - cpu.png: cpu usage over time graph
- - TODO: aggregated json file
+ - results.json: json file containing data on requests made by this test

  ## Adding More Routers
  you can add new routers in 2 ways: